cyrusimap/cyrus-imapd/doc/source/imap/admin/usercommands/pop3test.rst

 Description
 ===========

+This is actually installed as a hard linked copy of :cyrusman:`imtest(1)`.

 **pop3test** is a utility that allows you to authenticate to a POP3 server and interactively issue commands to it.
 Once